CulinaryDelights/Emmentaler-s-Search/README.md

 # Emmentaler-s-Search

-This is good game, play if you dare.
+Dis good game, play if you as good as game.